unahouExosite/docs/introduction/README.md

 Code libraries can make life much easier for the different code languages.
 Exosite supports a large number of libraries as open source code for use on on gateways, embedded devices, and custom applications like web apps and mobile applications.
 * https://github.com/exosite-labs

-For devices, there are many embedded development kits that are supported with [ExositeReady™](../exosite_ready) or have had reference code ported to them.
-These can best be found here on our support site, each has an overview of where to get the source, buy a kit, etc:
+For devices, there are a number of embedded development kits that are supported with [ExositeReady™](../exosite_ready) or have had reference code ported to them.

-* [ExositeReady™ Device SDK](../exosite_ready) - Production Quality Device Client SDK
+* [ExositeReady™ Embedded Device SDK](../exosite_ready) - Links to supported hardware platforms
 * <a href="https://support.exosite.com/hc/en-us/categories/200011008-Hardware-Platform" target="_blank">Other Reference Hardware Platform Support</a>

 If you have a question about a specific embedded module, microcontroller, gateway, or development kit - please feel free to ask us through support.